siddharthaxroy/test/content/principles/index.md

 ---
-title: "General (sometimes First) Principles"
+title: "Principles"
 ---

 ------
-This is a personal living document.
+This is a personal living document, subject to frequent revision.

 Science:
 - Apply the scientific method with rigor and intellectual humility